 Nutritional Therapists can use detailed Functional Tests to investigate imbalances, which may be holding you back from achieving your weight loss goals.

-Shrink integrates the different treatment approaches we have described on this page, and combines 6 psychotherapy and 4 nutritional sessions to help you redefine your relationship with food, and support you in creating a different approach to successful weight loss.
+Reframe integrates the different treatment approaches we have described on this page, and combines 6 psychotherapy and 4 nutritional sessions to help you redefine your relationship with food, and support you in creating a different approach to successful weight loss.

 We believe that taking a holistic approach to weight loss is the best way to achieve long-term positive outcomes.